 Token Evil Teammate: Krieg.
 A Badass Psycho with dissociative identity disorder and a former experiment of Hyperion.
 However, he is working with the other Vault Hunters because he believes Maya will help make him sane, and stopped from killing the innocent by the remnant of his former identity.

-One quest for the Zafords vs Hodunk clan involves stealthily following a guy to a money vault.
+One quest in the Clan War string involves stealthily following a guy to a money vault.
 The entire time he's talking out loud about how hopefully no one's following him and how he can't wait to get inside and not get ambushed - because that's the best part of these trips, not getting ambushed!